dgwarlug47/Treasure-Hunt/README.md

 The main point of this exercise is for the agents to create a communication between them.
 They need create a meaning for each message that both of them can understand.
 The models used were $\epsilon-greedy$ Q Learning.

+How to use: at the file experimentGenerator.py you specify the desired experiment, and if you run that file it will run the whole program.
+Below is a sample experiment, where the x axis is the log of the number of episodes trained, and the y axis is the discounted average reward.

 ![](images/question%2520d.png)